Bursaries and Hardship Support

 The SEF is in effect the student hardship safety net.
 The Financial Tutor makes grants to individuals, on request, for occasional and exceptional costs that would otherwise cause hardship.
 This may range from a few tens of pounds for a train ticket, to several thousand pounds for a term’s maintenance.

-For over 130 years the SEF has embodied the spirit of King’s, and the pledge that the College makes – that no student should have their studies jeopardised by financial need.
+For almost 140 years the SEF has embodied the spirit of King’s, and the pledge that the College makes – that no student should have their studies jeopardised by financial need.
 It remains the foundation stone of our own student support package, confirmed by the several thousand Members who have received help from the fund during their time here.

 Graduate Hardship Fund